scalameta/mdoc/website/blog/2018-12-30-introduction.md

 - )
 ```

-Edit-distance is used by tools like `git` and `diff` to show which lines have
+Edit distance is used by tools like `git` and `diff` to show which lines have
 changed between two source files.
 Instead of comparing textual lines, mdoc
 compares tokens.

-As long as the instrumented code doesn't contain type errors, all error messages
+As long as the instrumented code such as `$doc.startStatement()` doesn't contain
-reported by the compiler should translate to positions in the original markdown
+type errors, error messages reported by the compiler should translate to
-source.
+positions in the original markdown source.

 ## Evaluation